Assistant Referee Signals- The Complete Guide

 If the main referee does not see the assistant’s flag has been raised, then the assistant must keep the flag raised and continue to keep signaling until the main referee sees that the flag is raised or that the soccer ball is now in possession of the team that is now defending.

 When the time comes for the assistant to raise their flag, it must be done with their right hand.
-Doing this is gives the assistant a better sight of the field.
+Doing this gives the assistant a better sight of the field.

 Substitutions